wxn151/TicTacToe/README.md

 # TIC TAC TOE (with minimax algorithm)

-This project implements a console-based Tic Tac Toe game where you play against an AI.
 The AI strategy is based on the minimax algorithm (for deterministic games).

 ---

-##  How to Use

 ### 🧠 Minimax agent
-- Calculate the best move.
+- Calculate the best move (CPU cannot be defeated).

 ### 🎮 Run the Game
 ```bash
 python game.py
 ```
 You will be prompted to choose your symbol (X or Ø).
-The CPU cannot be defeated.

 ### 📦 Requirements